Acaki/dotfiles/README.md

 # How to include your own vim config
-Create a file named `my_configs.vim` in the same directory of this repository (e.g. `~/dotfiles/my_configs.vim` if you clone at home directory), then simply edit the file to add vim configs as you like.
+Create a file named `my_configs.vim` in `~/dotfiles/my_configs.vim`, then simply edit the file to add vim configs as you like.

     " Example for using default vim theme colorscheme default "Use default vim theme